openvinotoolkit/openvino_tensorflow/examples/README.md

 # How to use ngraph

 Simple!
-Just add `import ngraph_config` after [building](https://github.com/NervanaSystems/ngraph-tf/blob/master/README.md) it
+Just add `import ngraph_bridge` after [building](https://github.com/NervanaSystems/ngraph-tf/blob/master/README.md) it

 The simplest hello-world example can be found in [```axpy.py```](https://github.com/NervanaSystems/ngraph-tf/blob/master/examples/axpy.py).
 For real world examples checkout the instructions below to run tf_cnn_benchmarks and models from Tensorflow Hub